ghsmith/SVSUtil/README.md

 - TIFF Directory #3 - Medium-low-resolution (4.2 microns/pixel) histology.
 24-bit color JPG image tiles.
 This directory includes an ICC profile.
 These image tiles are recolored by "colorutil."
 - TIFF Directory #4 - Low-resolution (17 microns/pixel) histology.
 24-bit color JPG image tiles.
 This directory includes an ICC profile.
 These image tiles are recolored by "colorutil."
 - TIFF Directory #5 - Label.
 Horizontally-differenced LZW-encoded 24-bit color bitmap (not tiled).
 This directory does not include an ICC profile.
 This image is not recolored by "colorutil" but is manipulated by "labelutil."
 - TIFF Directory #6 - Low-resolution "macro" image of entire slide, including a portion of the label, annotated with scan area, focus points, and white balance point.
-24-bit colr JPG image (not tiled).
+24-bit color JPG image (not tiled).
 This directory does not include an ICC profile.
 This image is not recolored by "colorutil."

 The ICC profiles in #0 - #4 are identical and primarily consist of a 103 x 103 x 103 color lookup table (CLUT).
 Since the ICC profiles are identical, "colorutil" uses the ICC profile in #0 for all color correction operations.
+All JPG encoding/decoding and color transformations are performed using standard Java API calls.
+I believe modern OpenJDK versions use the well-respected Little-CMS color management system.

 If you try them on an SVS file created by another Leica/Aperio scanner model, and something doesn't work, let me know (geoffrey.smith@emory.edu) and I'll work on it!